You know yourself the best, yet giving a good self introduction in an interview is quite a task.

 By keeping it concise, focused, and relevant, you can effectively showcase your qualifications and increase your chances of landing the job.

-Self-introduction sample for freshers
+Self Introduction for Interview sample for freshers

 "Hi, I am Aayesha.
 I am from Bengaluru.
 I completed my B. Com (Honors) from Christ College, Bengaluru in 2018.